 In World War II and Korea, television wasn’t around, and people got their news from carefully edited newsreels at the local theater.
 However, as Vietnam started picking up, the front line horrors of the war were being broadcast nightly … and the US government saw that as this was happening, their key pro-war demographic was diminishing.

 “A Taste of Armageddon” is one of my favorites because it doesn’t hammer the media slant over your head.
-The ship and crew come across a planet that is in the midst of a centuries long war with a neighboring planet, yet the planet is pristine and beautiful.
+The ship and crew come across a planet that is in the midst of a centuries long war with a neighboring planet, yet the planet is pristine and beautiful, showing no signs of destruction.
 They learn that the two sides long ago realized that real war destroys culture and decimates environments, so they use computers to launch virtual attacks on each other, allowing the computers to decide who has died in each attack, and then asking those people to report to sanitized execution centers where they willfully die for the state.
 Kirk initially can’t get involved (that whole Prime Directive thing), but when his ship and crew are declared “casualties”, he must destroy the computers that run the war, forcing the two planets to contemplate real destruction, or to finally talk peace.

 On the one hand, it is a ludicrous premise, but the point is very far from ludicrous – it can’t be a mistake that places like Europe and Japan throughout the end of the 20th century were consistently less willing to support war.
 They lived that, they didn’t so much see war as actually felt it, and having experienced real horror, were unwilling to live with it again.
 When a nation like the United States, blessed with peaceful remoteness from the rest of the world, doesn’t experience that horror, there is a higher likelihood that they will support war without inconvenience of fear of loss of their culture (even more so when the kid down the street isn’t the one dying).
 Is it coincidence that recent wars have seen correspondents “embedded” with military units for realism … but only under the watchful eye of military minders the whole time?
 If you want to wage war … the first rule is to reassure your population that everything will be OK, even if the front line looks like a scene from your worst imagining of Hell.
 If your population gets too close to the action, their appetite for destruction might suddenly disappear.